leftbrainit/leftbra.in/src/pages/blog/2022-11-15_what-to-do-with-your-data.md

 ### C﻿losing remarks

 Data is core to what we do across all industries and I hope you have a better sense of some of the ways in which choosing the correct solution can benefit your business.
-At the rate tech companies are going, there will be a new unicorn data handling business launching tomorrow, so keep an eye out for our newsletter to see how this disrupter can take your team to the next level.
+At the rate at which tech companies are growing, there will be a new unicorn data handling business launching tomorrow, so keep an eye out for our newsletter to see how this disrupter can take your team to the next level.